Dynatrace/dynatrace-bootstrapper/README.md

 # dynatrace-bootstrapper

-The `dynatrace-bootstrapper` is a small CLI binary that is meant to be built into a [Dynatrace CodeModule](https://gallery.ecr.aws/dynatrace/dynatrace-codemodules) so that it can be used in conjunction with the [dynatrace-operator](https://github.com/Dynatrace/dynatrace-operator) to optimize the download and configuration of a CodeModule in Kubernetes.
+The `dynatrace-bootstrapper` is a small CLI binary built into a [Dynatrace CodeModule](https://gallery.ecr.aws/dynatrace/dynatrace-codemodules) (after version `<to-be-determined-codemodule-version>`) so that it can be used in conjunction with the [dynatrace-operator](https://github.com/Dynatrace/dynatrace-operator) to optimize the download and configuration of a CodeModule in Kubernetes.

 ## Responsibilities